OSOSystem/oso-docs/CONTRIBUTING.md

 ### Feature requests
 Is there a feature you wish for which does not exist?
 No problem, just create a feature issue.
 Write down why you think it is useful and describe how it should work.

-## Code review process
-When a pull request comes in, two of the maintainers have to approve it before it can be merged into the develop branch.
-If we notice an issue with a pull request, we will write it down in the comments so you can fix it or discuss with us why it shouldn't be done.

-We will look at the pull requests on a regular basis.

 ## Styleguides
 ### Git commit messages